Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 pressed it signals the WSO to prepare for immediate ejection.

 > 💡 Only the pilot can signal ejection.
 If the WSO presses the light, it serves
-> as a lamp test only and does not trigger the pilots lamp as well.
+> as a lamp test only, and does not trigger the pilot's lamp as well.

 ## KY-28 Controls

 ![wso_ky_28](../../img/wso_ky_28_control_panel.jpg)

 Controls for the KY-28 encryption system.
-For further information see the [Encryption chapter](../../systems/nav_com/encryption.md).
+For further information, see the [Encryption chapter](../../systems/nav_com/encryption.md).

 ## ECM Controls